UniDU: Towards A Unified Generative Dialogue Understanding Framework: Related Work

 \section{Related Work}

-Our work relates to several broad research areas including prompting, dialogue modelling and multitask learning.
-Due to the content limitation, here we describe one subarea: multitask learning in NLP applications, that relates most closely to our work. ~\citet{luong2016mtl} apply a sequence-to-sequence model on three general NLP tasks and study different parameter-sharing strategies. ~\citet{kumar2016ask,mccann2018natural} try to cast NLP tasks as QA over a context.
-The main topics in these work are how to design efficient model to integrate the knowledge between question and context. \citet{liu2019multi} combine four natural language understanding tasks, which utilizes BERT as the shared representation model.
-The model corresponding to each task still has the well-designed part to solve the intrinsic problem.
+Our work relates to several broad research areas, including prompting, dialogue modeling, and multitask learning.
+Due to the content limitation, here we describe one subarea: multitask learning in NLP applications that relate most closely to our work. ~\citet{luong2016mtl} apply a sequence-to-sequence model on three general NLP tasks and study different parameter-sharing strategies. ~\citet{kumar2016ask,mccann2018natural} try to cast NLP tasks as QA over a context.
+The main topics in this work are how to design an efficient model to integrate the knowledge between question and context. \citet{liu2019multi} combine four natural language understanding tasks, which utilize BERT as the shared representation model.
+The model corresponding to each task still has a well-designed part of solving the intrinsic problem.
 It hampers the analysis of the interaction among the different tasks.

-Recently, \citet{wei2021finetuned} formulate the NLP tasks as the generation task by directly mixing scaling annotated data up.
+Recently, \citet{wei2021finetuned} formulated the NLP tasks as the generation task by directly mixing scaling annotated data up.
 They only focus on zero-shot and few-shot ability on the NLP tasks and ignore the impacts of the different multitask training strategies, which can not achieve better performance on general NLP tasks compared to supervised learning methods on well-designed models.
 In task-oriented dialogue (TOD) modelling, ~\citet{peng2020soloist,su2021multi} reformulate the pipeline TOD model as the sequential end-to-end generation problem.
-The end-to-end model needs to generate dialogue state, dialogue action and response at the same time, which is not scalable when the number of tasks increases.
-The sequential format needs all the annotations of the same context, which is unavailable in DU area.
-Most recently, PPTOD~\cite{su2021multi} unifies the TOD task as multiple generation tasks including intent detection, DST and response generation.
+The end-to-end model needs to generate dialogue state, dialogue action, and response at the same time, which is not scalable when the number of tasks increases.
+The sequential format needs all the annotations of the same context, which is unavailable in the DU area.
+Most recently, PPTOD~\cite{su2021multi} unifies the TOD task as multiple generation tasks, including intent detection, DST, and response generation.
 However, they focus on the response generation ability and ignore the effects of different tasks.
-In this paper, we deeply dive into analyzing the effects of five DU tasks.
+In this paper, we deep dive into analyzing the effects of five DU tasks.